zeugri/taranisSoundGen/README.md

 ## Taranis Sound Generator

-This small script take à list of "sound path" "text to be pronounced" from the sounds_file.txt :
+This small script take a list of "sound path" "text to be pronounced" from the sounds_file.txt :

 ```
 ...